 If there is enough data to discount the risk with confidence, it may be that no further action is required.

-If there are indicators of bombing in the area, however, or if military land use is evident, it is likely that a detailed assessment would be required.
+If there are indicators of bombing in the area, however, or if military land use is evident, it is likely that a Detailed UXO Risk Assessment would be required.

 This assessment should always be carried out by a qualified UXO specialist, and would make use of a range of historical information sources, including local and national archive data to ensure thorough investigation of the history of a site, the precise nature of any recorded bombing, the extent of any bomb damage, and the specifics of any military use.